Trusted-Services/trusted-services/docs/services/block-storage/block-storage-service-description.rst

 The Block Storage service can be used to share a block-oriented storage device such as a QSPI flash between a set of independent secure world clients.
 A block storage service provider presents a block level interface for accessing an underlying block storage device.
-To allow multiple higher layer filesystems to share the same storage device, logical block addresses are partitioned, based on configuration data provided by a system integrator.
-The partition configuration data may be read from a GUID Partition Table (GPT) or from the block storage SP manifest.
-The configuration data restricts access to a storage partition to a defined owner.
-Each owner is allocated a maximum number of blocks and is given exclusive access to its own blocks, based on the client ID of the calling client.
+The basic storage functionality provided by a device can be extended by Stacked Block Stores, which add extra features, like encryption or partitioning on top of a device.

 The following diagram illustrates a firmware integration that uses a single block storage service provider to control access to a dedicated flash device.
 In this